What can we learn from arousal patterns?

 Recent research on bisexuality has examined how men and women are sexually stimulated, generally referred to as arousal pattern research.
 Viewed collectively, this research provides insights as to how arousal patterns may function.

 Researchers led by A. M. Rosenthal recently conducted a study examining sexual arousal patterns among bisexual men with strong sexual interest in both sexes (Rosenthal, Sylva, Safron, & Bailey, 2012).

-Katrina N. Bouchard holds a Master’s of Science and is a PhD candidate in the Department of Psychology at Queen’s University at Kingston, Ontario, Canada, and has recently conducted arousal research on women.
+Dr. Katrina N. Bouchard is a researcher and clinical psychologist who has conducted arousal research on women.
 In her research, she worked with colleagues to study women who identify with one or more facets of bisexuality.
 The participants listened to narratives describing sexual and nonsexual interactions with female and male partners while their genital response and self-reported sexual arousal were assessed (Bouchard, Timmers, & Chivers, 2015).

 Although these are separate and very different studies, each demonstrates that people identifying as bisexual exhibit arousal patterns for members of the same sex and the opposite sex.
 Both studies also demonstrate that sexual arousal for bisexual people, like other sexual orientations, is exhibited differently in different individuals.